stevenhankin/secure-cert-blockchain/README.md

 ## Overview
 This architecture is for a decentralized approach for certifaction schemes and certification issuance and verification.
-Any party can become a Certifier (e.g. Coffee Barista Training group, Vehicle Testing)
+Any party can become a Certifier and assign a suitable Authority that can delegate authority of certification.

 ## Example Use Cases
 | Authority                         | Certifier                   | Recipient     | Inspector         |